apimatic/apimatic-sdks-io/website/docs/best-practices/design/code-hinting.md

 # Code Hinting
 Modern IDEs (integrated development environments) offer productivity gains for developers.
 Designing your SDKs in a way to take advantage of code completion and embedded documentation will be greatly appreciated by your developers.

-In the section above we discussed consistent naming conventions and grouping related methods together in the same class.
+In this section we discussed consistent naming conventions and grouping related methods together in the same class.
 This means developers can simply type and see available methods on a class to discover functionality they seek.

 Jumping between documentation and your IDE diminishes productivity.
 Comments embedded in your code describing methods, return types and available parameters are used by IDEs  to display concise documentation inline for developers.